digitallyinduced/ihp/Guide/your-first-project.markdown

 | b739bc7c-5ed1-43f4-944c-385aea80f182 | Deploying Private GitHub Repositories To NixOS Servers | In a previous post I’ve already shared a way to deploy private git repositories to a NixOS based server.
 While ... |

-To work with posts in our application, we now have to declare this data schema.
+To work with posts in our application, we now have to define this data schema.

+**For the curious:** IHP has a built-in GUI-based schema designer.
+The schema designer will be used in the following sections of this tutorial.
+The schema designer helps to quickly built the [DDL](https://en.wikipedia.org/wiki/Data_definition_language) statements for your database schema without remembering all the Postgresql syntax and data types.
+But keep in mind: The schema designer is just a GUI tool to edit the `Application/Schema.sql` file.
+This file consist of DDL statements to build your database schema.
+The schema designer parses the `Application/Schema.sql`, applies changes to the syntax tree and then writes it back into the `Application/Schema.sql`.
+If you love your VIM, can you always skip the GUI and go straight to the code at `Application/Schema.sql`.
+If you need to do something advanced which is not supported by the GUI, just manually do it with your code editor of choice.
+IHP is built by terminal hackers, so don't worry, all operations can always be done from the terminal :-)

-Open [http://localhost:8001/ihp/Tables](http://localhost:8001/ihp/Tables) and add a new table with `title` and `body` as text column.
-To do this either click the button `New` in the table view or right click inside of it and use `Add Column`.
+Open the [IHP Schema Designer](http://localhost:8001/ihp/Tables) and add a new table with `title` and `body` as text column.
+To do this click on the `New` button in the table view.

-The `id` column is generated automatically.
+TODO: Screenshot vom New Table view

+Enter the table name `posts` and click on `Create Table`.

+In the right pane, you can see the columns of the newly created table.
+The id column has been automatically created for us.

+Right click into the Columns pane and select `Add Column`:

+TODO: Screenshot Context Menu mit aktiven Add Column

+Use this dialog to create the title and body columns.

+After that, your schema should look like this:

 ![Schema Designer First Table](images/first-project/first_table.png)